whosonfirst/whosonfirst-properties/properties/reversegeo.md

 ## polygon

-This property (string value) indicates which polygon geometry to use when reverse geocoding a record.
-The property value points to a polygon source, which is typically stored in an alt-geometry record.
+This property (string value) indicates which geometry to use when using this feature for point-in-polygon reverse geocoding tasks.
+The property value points to a polygon source, which is typically stored in an alt-geometry file.

-The `reversegeo:polygon` value is represented as **source** in the following filename example:
+The `reversegeo:polygon` value is represented as `{source}` in the following filename example:

-	85922583-alt-**source**-extras.geojson
+    85922583-alt-{source}-extras.geojson